pedroSoaresll/make-your-list/README.md

 The backend for this project has been developed by [Arthur Soares](https://github.com/Arthur-ext) in this repository [Make Your List API](https://github.com/Arthur-ext/make-your-list-api)

+## Environments

+If you want to enter this application to see how it is, follow the links below:

+- [Production](https://makeyourlist.vercel.app/) The app tries to connect to the real backend server.
+- [Preview](https://github.com/pedroSoaresll/make-your-list/deployments/activity_log?environment=Preview) The app runs based on mocks intercepting the requests to the backend server.
+After accessing that link chooses to view a deployment version.

 ## Features already implemented

 - [x] CRA usage